 Left: Initial sketches for Helperbot logo design by Kelsey Locotos; Right: Final Helperbot Logo

-Kelsey Locotos, Alley’s Senior People Operations Manager, also happens to be a wonderful illustrator and graphic designer.
+Kelsey Locotos, Alley’s Director of Operations, also happens to be a wonderful illustrator and graphic designer.
 In fact, she designed Helperbot’s logo, taking it through several iterations before landing on the graphic that you see today.
 Naturally, we knew she would be the perfect fit for creating animations for our Helperbot video.
 Alley’s Operations Analyst Brandon Fields helps run our social media and is no stranger to content creation, so we asked him to put his video editing chops to use.
 And through helping to produce Alley’s agile-focused podcast, Two Scrums Up, the author of this post knows a thing or two about audio recording, editing, and sound mixing.
 So I volunteered to record the voiceover.
 The three of us worked together to produce the following video.
 We’re really proud of what we came up with.
 Check out the result below!

 Ultimately, creating this animated product demo was as fun and rewarding as it was outside of our zone of expertise.
-The process reinforced the idea that we can pool our talents internally to make something really cool, without paying a lot of money to an outside marketing firm or animation studio.
+The process reinforced the idea that we can pool our talents internally to make something really cool without paying a lot of money to an outside marketing firm or animation studio.
 We know the video isn’t perfect.
 It’s certainly not as slick as what we would have gotten by paying thousands of dollars to professional video producers.
-But in it’s own scrappy way, it serves as the Minimum Viable Product (MVP again!) for a Helperbot demonstration video, and most importantly – it’s getting us results.
-So far, our DIY approach to marketing Helperbot has paid off, as we have seen not only our download count rise, but also an increase in repeat interactions with the application.
+But in its own scrappy way, it serves as the Minimum Viable Product (MVP again!) for a Helperbot demonstration video, and most importantly — it’s getting us results.
+So far, our DIY approach to marketing Helperbot has paid off, as we have seen not only our download count rise but also an increase in repeat interactions with the application.
 We would love to hear from you about similar efforts.
 What have been some of your successes and challenges with DIY marketing on a limited (or non-existent) budget?
 Tweet to us at https://twitter.com/alleyco!
 We hope you enjoyed this series on Alley’s journey of bringing Helperbot from an idea to a product.
 If you’d like to try Helperbot with your own team, be sure to download it, check out our video, review the FAQ, and send us feedback!